 Production contract.
 The contractor usually owns the commodity during production, and the farmer is paid a fee for services rendered.
 The contract specifies farmer and contractor responsibilities for inputs and practices.
 The contractor often provides specific inputs and services, production guidelines, and technical advice.
 In livestock contracts, for example, contractors typically provide feed, veterinary services, transportation, and young animals.
 The contract is finalized before production of the commodity.

-Marketing contracts held more of the value of contract production than production contracts in 2018.
-Production contracts were commonly used on livestock farms, representing the majority of production on poultry/egg, hog farms, and cattle farms.
-Marketing contracts were commonly used on crop farms.
-Roughly 68 percent of production on tobacco and 87 percent sugarbeet farms was under marketing contract.
-Fruit and vegetable farms had over one-half of their production under marketing contract.
-Only 10 to 22 percent of corn, soybean, and wheat production was produced under marketing contract in 2018.
+Marketing contracts and production contracts contributed the same levels of value of production in 2019.
+Production contracts—commonly used on livestock farms—represented the majority of production on poultry/egg, hog, and cattle farms.
+In contrast, marketing contracts were commonly used on crop farms.
+Roughly 72 percent of production on peanut farms and 68 percent of production on tobacco farms were under marketing contracts, and nearly half of production on fruit farms was under marketing contract.
+Only 10 to 15 percent of corn, soybean, and wheat production was produced under marketing contract in 2019.

 Who Uses Contracts?

-Use of contracts—of either type—varies by farm type.
-Overall, the share of U.S. farms using contracts was about 9 percent.
-In 2018, small farms made up about 58 percent of the farms with contracts, but accounted for only 22 percent of the production under contract.
-Midsize farms accounted for 24 percent of farms with contracts and 21 percent of production under contract.
-In contrast, large-scale and nonfamily farms together accounted for 19 percent of farms with contracts and 58 percent of contract production.
+Overall, the share of U.S. farms using contracts is about 7 percent, but use of contracts varies by farm type.
+In 2019, small farms made up 53 percent of the farms with contracts, but accounted for only 24 percent of the production under contract.
+Midsize farms account for 26 percent of farms with contracts and account for another 25 percent of production.
+In contrast, large-scale and nonfamily farms together accounted for 21 percent of farms with contracts and 51 percent of contract production